 Leadership in any way of life is the most crucial aspect of keeping yourself and everyone around you on course.

-Be that self-leadership or leading a team, you should always be equipped with the knowledge and courage, to ensure that you and everyone around you are not aimlessly sailing in the unknown ocean.
+Be that self-leadership or project leadership where you lead a team, you should always be equipped with the knowledge and courage, to ensure that you and everyone around you are not aimlessly sailing in the unknown ocean.

 And when it comes to project management, leadership is everything that a company needs, otherwise all of the different projects that they have on their roster are going to be failures.